-- Once you have registered online (if applicable), you will receive an email explaining how to complete the application form.
+- Once you have registered online (if applicable), you will receive an email explaining how to complete the online application.

 - When completing the application we are happy to upload documents supplied to us if you do not have access to a scanner.

 - Read the declaration carefully and make sure you understand fully it’s content.

 - You will be asked to call in to the Equipeople office for an interview.

 - The full application is then submitted to CAEP/WISE for evaluation.